Alejandro Murat Hinojosa: Candidate for Governor of Oaxaca 2016

 In December 2015, Murat Hinojosa left his position at the head of INFONAVIT to formally announce his candidacy for the PRI candidate for Governor of Oaxaca.

-He is currently Governor of the State of Oaxaca for the period 2016-2022.
+He was Governor of the State of Oaxaca for the period 2016-2022.

 He was a candidate for governor for the "Juntos hacemos más" coalition, made up of the Revolucionario Institucional, Verde Ecologista de México and Nueva Alianza parties.

 Public charges

 As a Plurinominal Federal Deputy in the LIX Legislature (2004-2006), by the then Federal District, 3 was present at the creation of the Special Commission for Competitiveness and Regional Development4, which he chaired.

 At the local level he served as General Director of the Radio and Television System Mexiquense5 (2009-2011).
 From 2007 to 2009, he was General Director of the Institute of the Registry Function of his native State.

 Before directing Infonavit, he served as the Housing Coordinator in the transition team of the then President-elect, Enrique Peña Nieto.

 He left the post of Director General of Infonavit on December 1, 2015.